bcrowell/kcals/README.md

 elite athletes were very efficient, were not carrying packs or wearing heavy boots, and were running on a nice uniform treadmill.
-I find the data most useful if I want to compare one run to another, e.g., if I want to know how a mountain run with lots of elevation gain compares with a flat run at a longer distance.
+I find the data most useful if I want to compare one run to another, e.g., if I want to know how a mountain run with lots of elevation gain compares with a flat run at a longer distance, or if I want to project whether doing a certain trail as a run is feasible for me.

 ## Use through the web interface